 If you are camping overnight, obtain a permit in advance from a Cleveland National Forest Ranger Station.
 The camp sits at an elevation of 1,120 feet and can be quite warm in the summer.

-To get to the trailhead: Take the 15 Freeway to exit 68 for Clinton Keith Road located in Murrieta north of Temecula and south of Lake Elsinore.
-Head west on Clinton Keith Road for 5.2 miles, before staying to the right as the road becomes Tenaja Road.
+To get to the trailhead: Take Interstate 15 to exit 68 for Clinton Keith Road, which is located in Murrieta north of Temecula and south of Lake Elsinore.
+Head west on Clinton Keith Road for 5.2 miles and then stay to the right as the road becomes Tenaja Road.
 Proceed for 1.7 miles and turn right to remain on Tenaja Road.
-After another 3/4 of a mile, make another right, sticking with Tenaja Road.
-Drive 3.5 miles farther up Tenaja Road and turn right on Cleveland Forest Road.
-Follow this narrow paved road for 3.7 miles to a small dirt turnout at the Fisherman’s Camp Trailhead on the left side of the road (2.7 miles past the Tenaja Trailhead).
+After another 3/4 of a mile, make another right to stick with Tenaja Road.
+Drive 3.5 miles farther up Tenaja Road and turn right onto Cleveland Forest Road (7S01).
+After 0.9 miles, pass Tenaja Trailhead on the left (not to be confused with the starting point for Tenaja Falls Trail) and stay to the right on the forest road, which becomes Tenaja Truck Trail.
+Follow this narrow paved road for 2.8 miles to a small turnout on the left for Tenaja Falls Trailhead.

 Trailhead address: Tenaja Truck Trail, Cleveland National Forest, Murrieta, CA 92562